jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 It does this by deploying the prometheus node exporter on job agents.

---The plugin automatically detects whether an agent is already running, in which case the job label is only added to the existing prometheus exporter.--

 A Prometheus server must be configured such as to scrape the exported metrics.
 This can be done in a way that Prometheus dynamically detects new agents, e.g. by annotating EC2 instances that are launched by Jenkin's [EC2 plugin](https://plugins.jenkins.io/ec2/).

 The captured metrics are then displayed on the job page.